 - University holidays are observed by Fellows on the outreach assistantship

 Outreach assistantships may be carried out with non-profit, educational or governmental organizations in the community or with outreach units through the university.
-A quarter-time assistantship is generally based on an 10 hours weekly during the fall and spring semesters.
+A quarter-time assistantship is generally based on a 10 hours weekly commitment during the fall and spring semesters.
 Fellows are introduced to organizations and opportunities through a Virtual Career Fair held during the summer.

 Graduate tuition is set by the Arizona Board of Regents each spring. *The tuition support provided by the assistantship does not support departmental differential tuition or program fees or additional fees specific to some programs.
 Some departments, including the Eller School (Business), Public Administration, Planning, School of Information and Library Sciences, and Public Health charge differential tuition which is not waived by the Peace Corps Fellowship or assistantships.
 Ask your department for details, or calculate costs at the Bursar’s website/Student Services.

 The Peace Corps Fellows tuition scholarship is renewable for a second year with timely progress to degree while meeting the requirements of the Fellows program.
 Timely progression to degree is a key way to minimize the cost of your education.

 Work Study (need-based aid) of $3,000 per academic year will be awarded based on financial need, and may be used by Fellows.
 Additional quarter-time assistantships, AmeriCorps, or work positions may be held at the same time.